She Loves Biscotti

 The ricotta cheese is place in a cheese cloth lined colander to drain.

 Carefully ladle your ricotta into the cheesecloth-lined colander or your basket.
-Your bowl will be filled with a liquid, which, as you know, is the whey.
+Your bowl will be filled with a liquid, which, as you know, is whey.

 Since we are talking about whey, I would like to clarify that true ricotta is made from the leftover whey of cheese production.
 Hence the name “ricotta”, which literally means “recooked”.